elec327/elec327.github.io/lab7/index.md

 the light off state, the PWM counter should be disabled to turn off sound.
 When a button is depressed, set the frequency and duty cycle and enable the PWM counter to play the appropriate sound.
 This should be fairly straight forward.

+From this [website](https://www.waitingforfriday.com/?p=586), we have the suggestion that the notes for Simon should be:

+  - Green -- G4 391.995 Hz
+  - Red -- E4 329.628 Hz
+  - Yellow -- C4 261.626 Hz
+  - Blue -- G3 195.998 Hz

+Our buzzer has a fundamental frequency in the 4-8 kHz range.
+Frequencies outside this range will induce more nonlinearities in the piezo mebrane.
+So using notes that are two octaves higher (i.e., G6, E6, C6, and G5) will sound a bit less mechanical.

 #### Mary Had A Little Lamb
 In order to play music, you need the ability to specify both the frequency and duration of